clowa/Detektivspiel/README.md

 How to import the SQL dump depends on the used tool.
 Mostly you only need to open the file and run the Query.

 ## Run the programm
-This project was developed at school with Visual Studio 2019.
+This project was developed at school with Visual Studio.

 You can build the .exe by running `dotnet build` within the project directory.
 The command reference can be find [here](https://docs.microsoft.com/de-de/dotnet/core/tools/dotnet-build).

 ## Known Issues
-* Need to unblock the downloaded files to build and run the projekt.
+### Need to unblock the downloaded files to build and run the projekt.
   Error message:
   `Error Couldn't process file frmMain.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
 Remove the mark of the web if you want to process these files.
 FinancialCalculations`
   There are a lot of proposed solutions out there, but this is what worked for me: